olive-robotics/bots_bento_icra24/docs/rulebook.md

 The robot's operation commences and concludes in the same square zone, strategically positioned on the arena's edge.
 This designated area serves as both the launching point for the robot's mission and the final destination where it returns to mark the completion of its tasks, emphasizing the significance of this singular location for both the beginning and end of the operation.

-###### 3.2.8 Pallets
+###### 3.2.8 KLTs

-During the competition, there will be a maximum of six pallets, each supported by three wheels for ease of movement.
-The robot's task involves either pushing or pulling these pallets to sort them into predefined locations.
-The starting position of each pallet within the arena is determined randomly, adding an element of unpredictability to the challenge.
-To facilitate identification and sorting, each pallet is equipped with an April Tag on both its front and back sides.
-These tags contain unique IDs, enabling the robot to accurately recognize and handle the pallets according to the competition's requirements.
+During the competition, there will be a maximum of six KLTs, each supported by three wheels for ease of movement.
+The robot's task involves either pushing or pulling these KLTs to sort them into predefined locations.
+The starting position of each KLT within the arena is determined randomly, adding an element of unpredictability to the challenge.
+To facilitate identification and sorting, each KLT is equipped with an April Tag on both its front and back sides.
+These tags contain unique IDs, enabling the robot to accurately recognize and handle the KLTs according to the competition's requirements.

-Pallets might have different hights as shown below:
+KLTs might have different hights as shown below:

  |a     | b           |  c |